This story has been updated to reflect several transcription errors.

 Hank Sanders

-Sanders said Oregon spends 6.5% of its budget on transportation, among the lowest in the states.
+Sanders said Oregon spends 6.5% of its budget on transportation, among the lowest nationwide.
 He objected to gas taxes and suggested carving out more money from, say, the Department of Human Services.

 Asked about schools, which face significant loss of funding due to federal cuts, Sanders suggested detaching Oregon’s tax system from the federal government to save about $400 million per year; investing heavily in early childhood education; and larger class sizes, a solution he said is favored by union leaders and education experts.

 On housing, he’s the only candidate who doesn’t own a home, he said.
-He suggested incentives and fees to build on the half-million empty lots in local urban centers, noting luxury housing is more profitable to build than affordable housing, even with tax breaks and benefits.
+He advocated for incentives and fees to build on the half-million empty lots in local urban centers, noting that luxury housing is more profitable to build than affordable housing, even with tax breaks and benefits.

-On energy, he wanted honesty about how much energy and water Google is using, and stopping tax breaks and raising power rates for data centers — “we have enough data centers,” he said.
+As for energy, he wanted honesty about how much energy and water Google is using, to stop tax breaks, and proposed raising power rates for data centers.
+“We have enough data centers,” he said.

 Nick Walden Poublon